TOILmodular/GHOST_IN_THE_MACHINE/Module Details/Module Details.md

 Infact, there are only 8 such knobs.

 Those knobs are separated into 2 groups, each with 4 knobs.
-Even that restriction already led to the need of 8 multiplexer IC (CD4052), as described in the next section.
+Even that restriction already led to the need of 8 multiplexer ICs (CD4052), as described in the next section.
 I guess, there is a more clever way to achieve that.
 Anyway, this is what I could come up with.

 The functions in group 1 are
-- (1) An attenuator for the noise or external RANDOM source fed into the sample & hold section
+- (1) An attenuator for the noise or external RANDOM source fed into the S&H section
 - (2) The frequency control for the VCO going into the VCF cutoff frequency control
 - (3) The frequency rate of one of the 2 LFOs
 - (4) The feedback control of one of the 2 delay units